MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/shapes/geometries.md

 These properties are backed by [`BindableProperty`](xref:Xamarin.Forms.BindableProperty) objects, which means that they can be targets of data bindings, and styled.

+For more information about the `FillRule` enumeration, see [Xamarin.Forms Shapes: Fill rules](fillrules.md).

 A `PathGeometry` is made up of a collection of `PathFigure` objects, with each `PathFigure` describing a shape in the geometry.
 Each `PathFigure` is itself comprised of one or more `PathSegment` objects, each of which describes a segment of the shape.
 There are many types of segments:

 - `ArcSegment`, which creates an elliptical arc between two points.